 Leonard Joel is the only auction house in Australia with a dedicated Valuations department, offering a broad range of specialist expertise and accurate identification, appraisal and auction of single items and entire collections.

 Our Valuations team works alongside institutions, lawyers, insurance professionals, accountants, government bodies and private individuals to provide in-depth knowledge and advice to clients on a range of valuations.

 Complimentary verbal valuations are available in our Melbourne and Sydney salerooms by appointment.
-In addition, we host a complimentary Valuation Evening in Melbourne on the first Wednesday of every month from 5pm and in Sydney, we host a Valuations Day every Wednesday from 10am.
-No appointment necessary.
+In addition, we host a complimentary Valuation Evening in Melbourne on the first Wednesday of every month from 5pm and in Sydney, we host a Valuations Day every Tuesday from 10am, by appointment.

 Private Collections & Estates

 Leonard Joel provides a comprehensive valuation and auction management service for Private Collections and Estates with one central point of contact for executors, benefactors and fiduciaries.
 Our Valuations department works alongside Leonard Joel specialists, marketing and operations teams to provide a seamless experience; from probate and family division valuations through to cataloguing, photography, packing, removal and auction of all items.

 Leonard Joel provides written valuations and tailored solutions for Market, Insurance, Probate, Family Law / Matrimonial Division, Loss Assessment, Superannuation, Cultural Gifts and Family Division.

 Establishing what type of valuation you need and for the purpose required is fundamental to the valuing process.
 Leonard Joel can assist you with understanding your requirements.
 The following types of valuations can be performed.